Get involved: send your pictures, video, news & views by texting TIMES NEWS to 80360, or upload here

-The Edgware Broadwalk Centre’s Community Fund, supported by the Times Series - who wins £500?
+The Broadwalk Centre’s Community Fund- who wins £500?
 You decide

-There are only four days left for you to decide who will be awarded The Broadwalk Centre’s £500 donation as part of the centre’s Community Fund.
+There are only ten days left for you to decide who will be awarded The Broadwalk Centre’s £500 donation as part of the centre’s Community Fund.

-The Broadwalk Centre launched the Community Fund campaign, supported by the Times Series, back in July this year, and has since donated more than £2,000 to local causes.
+The Broadwalk Centre launched the Community Fund campaign back in July last year and since then has donated over £2000 to local causes.

 Every other month three charities, organisations or groups are selected as finalists but it is up to you to vote for who you would like to win the £500 donation.

 Nutmeg is an award winning community-led organisation that empowers young people aged 11-25, especially disengaged young people, to equip for a prosperous future and reach their full potential.
 They achieve this by:

 - Expanding young people’s awareness of life’s possibilities

 - Uniting, educating and inspiring young people to engage in positive activities

 - Advancing the importance of skills, education and training

 - Raising aspiration and challenging negative youth ideologies